 - It is more difficult to retain good employees in a seasonal business.

-- The level of activity in a seasonal business must be much higher during the season to offset the slow or down time and so may require long hours and greater endurance from the owner.
+- The level of activity in seasonal businesses must be much higher during the season to offset the slow or down time and so may require long hours and greater endurance from the owner.

 - The level of stress dealing with a flurry of activity during the season can be higher.